Reach out to us at to test drive the Platform.

 In many cases, you might want to tweak a workflow to work better with your dataset.
 This can be done easily using the workflow editor.
 To edit your workflow in your project, navigate to the Apps tab and click the pencil icon next to Whole Exome Analysis - BWA + GATK 2.3.9-Lite (with Metrics)..

 This opens the workflow editor containing a graphical representation of the workflow where each tool, input, and reference file is represented as a node.
-To see a description of the workflow's function and other details such as toolkit name and version, tool author, and its license, you can click Additional Information.

 To the right of the workflow diagram, the panel labeled APPS displays a list of all the apps available in your projects (MyApps) or among PublicApps.